DerGuru/The-Resonant/New Chapters/Part2/P2-05_Scouting_the_Mill.md

 "Do it anyway."

-RAE reached out through Jason's awareness, creating a subtle resonance pulse—not loud, not forceful, just... present.
+RAE reached out through Jason's awareness, creating a subtle resonance pulseï¿½not loud, not forceful, just... present.
 A calling card.

 More silence.
 Then the sound of locks disengaging.
 The door opened wider, revealing a figure backlit by dim interior light.

 Elyra Voss looked nothing like the academy photos Jason had found.
-Those showed a woman in her prime—confident, powerful, commanding.
+Those showed a woman in her primeï¿½confident, powerful, commanding.
 This Elyra was harder.
 Thinner.
 Her dark hair was pulled back severely, emphasizing the sharp angles of her face.
 She leaned heavily on a cane, and even from a distance, Jason could see the tremor in her left hand.

 But her eyes were sharp.
 Assessing.
 Missing nothing.

 "You're younger than I expected," she said, looking at Jason.
-"And you—" her gaze shifted to Lina, "—have academy training.
+"And youï¿½" her gaze shifted to Lina, "ï¿½have academy training.
 Dropped out or expelled?"

 "Suspended," Lina said evenly.
 "For questioning protocols."

 "Smart."
 Elyra's attention moved to Milo.
 "And you're the researcher.
 The one who's been poking around restricted archives."

 Milo's eyes widened.
-"How did you—"
+"How did youï¿½"

 "Because I set alerts on certain search terms years ago.
 Waiting to see who was curious enough to dig."
 She stepped back, gesturing them inside.
 "Come on.
 But touch nothing, and if I tell you to leave, you leave immediately.
 Understood?"

 They filed in.
-The interior was sparse but organized—a testament to someone who'd learned to live with very little.
+The interior was sparse but organizedï¿½a testament to someone who'd learned to live with very little.
 A single camping stove.
 A makeshift desk covered in handwritten notes.
 Walls lined with what looked like resonance diagrams drawn in chalk.

 Elyra closed the door behind them, engaged three separate locks, then turned to face them fully.
-In better light, Jason could see more clearly—the scars along her neck that disappeared under her collar, the way she held herself with careful balance, compensating for damage that didn't show.
+In better light, Jason could see more clearlyï¿½the scars along her neck that disappeared under her collar, the way she held herself with careful balance, compensating for damage that didn't show.

 "So," she said, settling into a chair that was positioned to keep them all in view.
 "RAE.
 The Resonant Alignment Entity.
 The thing they said was contained.
 The thing they lied about."
 She looked at Jason.
 "How much of her is left?"